Ankle Surgery

 One of the main advantages of minimal incision/percutaneous surgery is the shorter recovery time compared to traditional open surgery.
 Here’s what you can expect during your recovery:

-• Initial Rest and Elevation: After surgery, you will be advised to rest and elevate your foot or ankle to reduce swelling and promote healing.
+• Initial Rest and Elevation: After surgery, you will be advised to rest and elevate your ankle to reduce swelling and promote healing.
 Most patients can go home the same day.

 • Post-Operative Bandaging: You will be given instructions on how to care for the surgical site and change your bandages as needed.
 Stitches are usually removed within 10-14 days, depending on the procedure.

-• Weight-Bearing: Depending on the type of surgery, you may need to use crutches or a walking boot for several weeks to avoid putting weight on the operated foot or ankle.
+• Weight-Bearing: Depending on the type of surgery, you may need to use crutches or a walking boot for several weeks to avoid putting weight on the operated ankle.

-• Physical Therapy: Once the initial healing phase is complete, you may be prescribed physical therapy to help regain strength, flexibility, and mobility in the foot or ankle.
+• Physical Therapy: Once the initial healing phase is complete, you may be prescribed physical therapy to help regain strength, flexibility, and mobility in the ankle.

 • Return to Activity: Most patients can return to light activities within 4-6 weeks, with full recovery typically taking 6-12 weeks.
 The exact timeline depends on the procedure and your specific healing process.